dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 * Create a new Virtual Machine with the following properties.
 The virtual machine will be running on ESX5 since that is the ESX Host which is prepared as a Host Transport Node for NSX-T.

 *  The first vNIC should be connected to the **"K8SNodeManagementPlaneLS"** and the second vNIC should be connected to the **"K8SNodeDataPlaneLS"** .
-These logical switches/segments were provisioned in the previous chapter.
-(1-NSXT-Basic-Configuration)
+These logical switches/segments were provisioned in Part 1 of this series.

 ![](2019-05-16-23-42-23.png)